Guide

 How Often?: Weekly

 It may sound odd but it’s a thing and very beneficial for your dog.
 Using a specially designed toothbrush and toothpaste, clean your dog’s teeth once a week to prevent your dog from developing tooth decay and other horrid diseases.
 If you’ve never heard of cleaning dogs' teeth before, welcome to the world of Dog Grooming!
-There is SO much to learn when caring for your dog, a lot of which can be learned here on the internet and certain dog grooming courses.
+There is SO much to learn when caring for your dog, a lot of which can be learned here on the internet and in certain Dog Grooming Courses offered by My Learning Online.

 #3: Bathing Your Dog